Mali sends troops to retake town from Tuareg separatists

 “The situation is calm right now.
 We’re in position.
 We’re not scared of the Malian army.
 We’re ready,” Ag Mohamed said.

-Additional reporting by Tiemoko Diallo and Joe Bavier; Writing by Joe Bavier; Editing by Alison Williams
+Additional reporting by Tiemoko Diallo and Joe Bavier, and Peter Cooney in Washington; Writing by Joe Bavier; Editing by Alison Williams and Eric Walsh